Fundamental Errors in Kane and Mertz's Alleged Debunking of Greater Male Variability in Mathematics Performance: Summary

 ``The principal finding is that human intrasex variability is significantly higher in males, and consequently constitutes a fundamental sex difference \ldots The data presented here show that human greater male intrasex variability is not limited to intelligence test scores, and suggest that \textit{generally greater intrasex variability among males is a fundamental aspect of the differences between sexes}" \cite[pp.~220--221, emphasis added]{vob5}. \end{quotation} (Evidence of GMV in cognitive abilities has also recently been reported for the first time in non-human \cite{vob173} and even non-mammalian species \cite{vob174}.) \\

 The arguments above pointed out fatal methodological and logical errors in the widely cited Kane and Mertz article \cite{vob68}, and that their main conclusion (C) is false.
-Their data does \textit{not} debunk the greater male variability hypothesis, even in the special case of mathematics performance.
+Their data do \textit{not} debunk the greater male variability hypothesis, even in the special case of mathematics performance.
 On the contrary, the preponderance of new evidence suggests exactly the opposite and the reader is encouraged to look at Appendix A of \cite{vob4}, which surveys GMV studies published since 2000.
 The \textit{Notices of the AMS} is looked up to by scientists in many fields, and should be held to especially high standards, including corrections of published and widely propagated errors.
-The goal of this note is to help correct the scientific record and illuminate errors involving the greater male variability hypothesis.
+The goal of this note is to help correct the scientific record and illuminate errors involving the greater male variability hypothesis, thereby reducing the likelihood that future similar international studies repeat the same basic errors.